lkashur/Pi0EventDisplay/README.md

 lar -c runPi0EventDisplay.fcl -S <text file of input files>
 ```

+I use dunetpc v09_18_00 and my working area can be found at /dune/app/users/lkashur/pi0pi0StudiesSpring2021/srcs/dunetpc/dune/pi0Analysis.

 # View specific event using Python scripts
 To view a specific event, the event number and z-coordinate of the true interaction vertex is needed.
 The script [getEventList.py](https://github.com/lkashur/Pi0EventDisplay/blob/main/getEventList.py) will create a text file containing event numbers and z-coordinates given the output root file from the previous step.